duhrer/duhrer.github.io/_posts/projects/2025-09-23-pico-cheatar.md

 I have an [Oberheim Strummer](https://www.vintagesynth.com/oberheim/strummer), which tries to do this.
 You play a note on a MIDI controller connected to the Strummer's input and it outputs notes that simulate strumming a chord.
-(You can see a demo of the Strummer [on my YouTube channel](https://youtu.be/perScnpn3-M)).
+(You can see [a demo of the Strummer](https://youtu.be/perScnpn3-M)) on my YouTube channel.
 There are settings for things like the type of chord and strum style, and it supports four foot pedals, so you'd pick the modes you like and toggle those with the pedals while performing.

 After playing with the Strummer, reading the manual, and reading about other approaches, I designed one of my first "MIDI routers" designed to play like a